 It is possible to join the doctoral programme without applying for funding.
+See also rolling applications for open topics.
 However, all applicants must pass through the same admission procedure.

-If I already have a PhD, can I still apply for a DLGS fellowship?
+If I already have a PhD, can I still apply for a DLGS scholarship?

 No. We do not admit applicants already holding PhD degrees (even if these are in a different research field).

 I am already studying for a PhD at a different university / in a different programme.
-Can I apply for a DLGS fellowship and transfer to Dresden?
+Can I apply for a DLGS scholarship and transfer to Dresden?

 Yes.
 Applicants who are currently enrolled in another doctoral programme or who are studying at a different university are subject to the same review process as all other applicants.
 If you are offered admission to DLGS you will have to quit the other programme and/or scholarship and apply for acceptance as a doctoral candidate at the TU Dresden.

 How will you notify me if my application is successful?

 If you are selected for the programme, you will be informed directly by e-mail.
 This will be done immediately after the decision has been taken by the DLGS.
 Please ensure that you provide a valid e-mail address when completing the application form.
 All correspondence regarding the selection process will be sent to this email address.
 Please ensure that your inbox accepts these emails and that you check your emails regularly.